DanielGalarza/Tracker/README.md

 # Tracker
 Gps tracker project

-Android App that tracks the user's distance.
+Android App that tracks the user's distance, with a map display.